 Madrid's labor market remains quite open to foreign professionals despite its high unemployment rate.
 Find out more in this article.

 Madrid, the Spanish capital city, is Spain's main expat destination.
 Every year, Madrid welcomes thousands of expatriates seeking new career opportunities.
+Today, Madrid's economy has started to improve although some effets can still be felt.
 Hence, finding a job or an internship there should not be difficult.
 The city has a dynamic economy while its labor market is open to skilled foreigners.
 In fact, Madrid offers many job opportunities in various sectors.

 Madrid's economy is primarily based on the service sector due to deindustrialization.
 Its main economic pillars are financial services, business, industry, construction, food, high technology, electronics, information technology and communication, automotive and shipbuilding.
 Agriculture, meanwhile, is less important for some years now.

-Madrid's unemployment rate is very high for a few years, reaching 20.05% in 2013.
-However, it has been facing a shortage of skilled and competent workforce.
-Thus, skilled foreigners are likely to be hired in various sectors, especially in health care, information and communication technology, industry, automotive and shipbuilding fields, as well as financial services.
+Madrid's unemployment rate is very high for a few years, reaching 20.9% at the end of 2015, which is still quite high despite a considerable decline since the past few years.
+However, it has been facing a shortage of skilled and qualified workforce.
+Thus, skilled foreigners are likely to be hired in various sectors, especially in health care (general practitioners, ophthalmologists, speech therapists and other specialists), information and communication technology, industry, automotive and shipbuilding fields, as well as financial services.

 Find a job